rackerlabs/support-how-to/content/cloud-servers/troubleshoot-ssh.md

 #### The firewall

 If you have network connectivity, all the configurations are correct, and you are still unable to connect via SSH, you might want to look at your firewall rules on the server.
-On linux servers, iptables has these rules.
-To list the firewall rules in iptables, run the command `iptables -L`.
-To learn more about iptables, read [Introduction to iptables](/how-to/introduction-to-iptables/ "iptables").
+On Linux servers, **iptables** has these rules.
+To list the firewall rules in **iptables**, run the command `iptables -L`.
+To learn more about **iptables**, read [Introduction to iptables](/how-to/introduction-to-iptables/ "iptables").

 #### `fail2ban`

 `fail2ban` is an application that blocks an IP address after a certain number of failed login attempts.
 To check the jails, you can run the command `fail2ban-client status`.
-This command shows you all the configured jails on the server and the IP addresses that are in those jails.
+This command shows you all the configured jails on the server, and the IP addresses that are in those jails.

 #### The log files